 NOTE: If a system controller does not start up, disconnect power to the controller, then remove the cover and check the fuses.
-Refer to page 6-2 in Section 6, Maintenance and Repair for fuse locations.
+Refer to Fuses on page 5-1 of the Maintenance and Repair section for fuse locations.

 Fault Message Troubleshooting